nips2018creativity/nips2018creativity.github.io/index.md

 ### To Submit a Paper

-We invite participants to submit 2-page papers in the NIPS camera-ready format (with author names visible), to be submitted to: `nips2018creativity@gmail.com`
+We invite participants to submit 2-page papers in the NeurIPS camera-ready format (with author names visible), to be submitted to: `nips2018creativity@gmail.com`

 In the subject line of your email, please put:

-`NIPS Workshop: [Paper title]`
+`NeurIPS Workshop: [Paper title]`

 Topics may include (but are not limited to):
 - Presentation of new machine learning techniques for generating art, music, or other creative outputs using, for instance, reinforcement learning, generative adversarial networks, novelty search and evaluation, etc